Smoothing and Fitting of an EPR Spectrum by Splines

 Value

-List with elements to characterize the spline fit (Details see fit value in ss function documentation).
+- List with elements to characterize the spline fit (Details see - fitvalue in the- ssfunction documentation).

-Bayesian Information Criterion (if method = "BIC").
-A negative number that has the largest modulus (deepest down in the negative territory) indicates the preferred model.
+- Numeric vector/value of Akaike’s Information Criterion (if the - method = "AIC") or Bayesian Information Criterion (if the- method = "BIC").
+These are negative numbers, having the largest modulus (deepest down in the negative territory) and therefore, indicating the preferred model (the lower, the better, see also- eval_ABIC_forFit.

-Likelihood logarithm if method = "REML"/"ML".
+- Likelihood logarithm, if the - method = "REML"/"ML".
 Log likelihood value is a measure of goodness of fit for any model.
 The higher the value, the better the model.

 Details